Frequently Asked Questions - Human Subjects Research

 I am an Ohio University faculty, staff, or student.
 I am collaborating on research at another institution and my colleague has IRB approval from their institution.
 Do I need to do anything at Ohio University?

-Yes, you will need to file a deferral in the LEO IRB system and provide a copy of the IRB approval from the other institution.
-Each Ohio University member of the study team must file a separate deferral and you may only be involved with the study after you have received approval of the deferral.
-Guidance on submitting a deferral
+Yes, you will need to submit a deferral request in Cayuse Human Ethics and provide a copy of the IRB approval from the other institution.
+You may include multiple Ohio University researchers on the same deferral request for the same study.
+You may not begin human subjects research activities until you have received approval of the deferral.

 I am a student and I can't access Cayuse, or I am trying to add a student to a protocol in Cayuse and I can't find them in "find people."